qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 create the corresponding algorithm.

-The name of the algorithm (the one you will see in the toolbox) is defined in the code.
+The name of the algorithm (the one you will see in the toolbox) is defined within the code.

-Let's have a look at the following code, which defines a Processing algorithm that performs a buffer operation with a user defined buffer distance on a vector layer that is specified by the user after smoothing.
+Let's have a look at the following code, which defines a Processing algorithm that performs a buffer operation with a user defined buffer distance on a vector layer that is specified by the user, after first smoothing the layer.

 .. code-block:: python